pytorch/torchtune/docs/source/tune_cli.rst

 Copy a built-in recipe or config
 --------------------------------

-The ``tune cp <config> <path>`` command copies built-in recipes and configs to a provided location.
+The ``tune cp <recipe|config> <path>`` command copies built-in recipes and configs to a provided location.
 This allows you to make a local copy of a library recipe or config to edit directly for yourself.

 .. list-table::
    :widths: 30 60

+   * - \-n, \--no-clobber
+     - Do not overwrite destination if it already exists
    * - \--make-parents
      - Create parent directories for destination if they do not exist.
 If not set to True, will error if parent directories do not exist